bitcoin-sv/bsv-components-library/doc/README.md

-Other times, we just need to monitor the system, for example to print out the information about the number of Msgs exchanged per second, or the number of new Connections vs number of connections lost per hour, etc. Even though these "status" information can also be obtained by listening to the right Events and putting all the info together, *JCYL* provides specific mechanisms to notify about the system *State*.
+Other times, we just need to monitor the system, for example to print out the information about the number of Msgs exchanged per second, or the number of new Connections vs number of connections lost per hour, etc. Even though these "status" information can also be obtained by listening to the right Events and putting all the info together, *JCL* provides specific mechanisms to notify about the system *State*.
 These *State* Notifications are like any other Event, with the difference that they include some aggregate information that might help make a whole picture on the system.
 These *State* Events are triggered on a frequency basis, which must be specified before starting the service.